AhmadCodes/defect_detector/README.md

 ```
 The Gradio app will be launched in your default web browser.
 Follow the link in the terminal e.g. `http://127.0.0.1:7861` to open the GUI on your web browser.

-## How to Use the Defect Detection GU
+## How to Use the Defect Detection GUI
 The Defect Detection GUI provides two tabs for processing **image** and **video** data.
 The app allows you to choose from different defect detection methods.

 ### Image Data Tab